sagar1024/MultiverseChess/README.md

-♟️ Multiverse Chess
+# Multiverse Chess

 Multiverse Chess is a single-player chess variant where every decision creates a new universe.
 Instead of committing to one move, the player can explore multiple timelines at once, branching the game into parallel boards while facing a computer-controlled chess engine.
 This project blends strategic depth, parallel game states, and AI decision-making into a unique chess experience unlike traditional formats.

+---

-Core Concept
+### Core Concept

 In Multiverse Chess, a single move doesn’t just change the board — it creates a new reality.

-The player can make up to 3 consecutive moves per turn
+1. The player can make up to 3 consecutive moves per turn

-Each move may branch the game into a new universe
+2. Each move may branch the game into a new universe

-Every universe is an independent chess board
+3. Every universe is an independent chess board

-All universes are evaluated simultaneously to determine the final outcome
+4. All universes are evaluated simultaneously to determine the final outcome

 The goal is to outperform the engine across timelines, not just on a single board.

+---

-Gameplay Rules
+### Gameplay Rules

-The player may:

-Make up to 3 legal moves per turn

-Stop early and pass the turn at any time
+1. The player may: Make up to 3 legal moves per turn OR Stop early and pass the turn at any time

-Each move can:

-Continue the current universe

-Or branch into a new one
+2. Each move can: Continue the current universe OR branch into a new one

-After the player’s turn:

-The engine plays one move on every active board
+3. After the player’s turn: The engine plays one move on every active board

-Finished boards (checkmate, draw, stalemate):

-Remain frozen

-Do not affect ongoing timelines
+4. Finished boards (checkmate, draw, stalemate): Remain frozen AND Do not affect ongoing timelines

 The game ends when all universes are complete.

+---

+### Tech Stack

+React + TypeScript
+Tailwind CSS
+Zustand
+chess.js
+react-chessboard
+Framer Motion

+# Architecture

+Independent board states per universe
+Centralized game state store
+Engine moves calculated per board
+No server required (offline-friendly)